"Business is booming, until today," 3 charged with running sex ring with wealthy clients in Massachusetts, Virginia

 They allegedly operated through two websites, reporting to advertise nude Asian models for professional photography at upscale studios as a front for prostitution.

-The three rented high-end apartments in Cambridge, Watertown and eastern Virginia as brothels, prosecutors said.
-The rent for some were as high as $3,664 a month.
+The three rented high-end apartments in Cambridge, Dedham, Watertown, and eastern Virginia and used them as brothels, prosecutors said.
+The rent for some apartments was as high as $3,664 a month.

 "Business is booming, until today," he told reporters, adding that the investigation is far from over.